 To create an aesthetic solution while also preventing further soil erosion of the creek banks, the town turned to local Redi-Rock manufacturer Kistner Concrete Products, Inc. Several years earlier, the first phase of this project was completed.
 The results were so successful that when it was time to design the second phase, Redi-Rock was the obvious choice.

 Redi-Rock is an engineered precast retaining wall system that uses massive, one-ton blocks that stack up like giant Lego blocks.
 The blocks are composed of wet-cast concrete, which is engineered to perform well in water applications and withstand freeze-thaw cycles.
 Because the blocks are so massive, the Redi-Rock system can rely on gravity to hold the wall up.
 Gravity walls require less excavation, minimizing disturbances to nearby homes and infrastructure, as well as saving existing vegetation.

 Designing the waterway to meet the 100 year flood levels was a significant factor of this project's design.
-The majority of the project was designed using Redi-Rock 41in (1033mm) concrete blocks, but engineers designed several sections of the channel using Redi-Rock's 9in (230mm) setback blocks to give the channel walls more gradual slopes.
-These 9in (230mm) setback sections terraced back from the rest of the walls to create a secondary flood plain.
+The majority of the project was designed using Redi-Rock 41in (1033mm) solid blocks, but engineers designed several sections of the channel using Redi-Rock's 9in (230mm) setback blocks to give the channel walls more gradual slopes.
+These 9 inch (230 millimeter) setback sections terraced back from the rest of the walls to create a secondary flood plain.